 The Brat in Each of Us

-There’s nothing ok (sorry if you disagree with this) about a child acting out because they don’t get their way.
+There’s nothing ok (sorry if you disagree with this) about a child acting out because they didn't get their way.
 And there’s nothing ok with the ways we sometimes act out when we don’t get our way.

 “That raise wasn’t as much as I expected, see if I keep giving it my all to this job!”